Vrezerino/Tegachan/README.md

 <h4>How to post</h4>

 You can submit a new thread on a board (for example on Music) and/or reply to others by clicking either the date or the post count number (preceded by “№”) on top of each post.

 There is a 30 second timeout after posting from the same IP, to prevent flooding.
+Maximum image file size is 2 MB and supported formats are JPG PNG GIF AVIF WEBP.

 <h4>How to contact an admin</h4>

 As of now you can invoke an administrator simply by stating in a post that you wish to communicate with them.
 You will then get a reply as soon as possible.

+<h4>About Tegachan</h4>

+Tegachan was launched on 8th April 2024.
+It was not created using any imageboard templates.

 </div>